ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 ---
 This exercise is recommended to do with Kali Linux.

-You have to use C/C++ programming language in cases, when you want to create program with buffer overflow vulnerability.
+You have to use C/C++ programming language in cases when you want to create a program with buffer overflow vulnerability.

 At this point, you should have basic knowledge about how computer stack/memory and registers are working.

-Tasks are possible to do in both 32 - and 64 bit machine instructions as long as machine has support for them.
-Implementation will differ and be more challenging depending on version.
-It's recommended to use 32 - bit version, as you can find more examples from it: it could be generally easier to start with.
+Tasks are possible to do in both 32 - and 64 bit machine instructions as long as the machine has support for them.
+Implementation will differ and be more challenging depending on the version.
+It's recommended to use the 32 - bit version, as you can find more examples from it: it could be generally easier to start with.

-Tasks have been tested in Kali Linux x86_64 (Debian 4.14.12) and Ubuntu 18.04 LTS (as 32 - bit.
-64 -bit version is more challenging in Ubuntu).
-Task 3A is not possible to do with latest Ubuntu.
+Tasks have been tested in Kali Linux x86_64.
+Task 3A is not possible to do with the latest Ubuntu, Arch Linux or any mature Linux environment which is intended for daily use.

 You might have to note following Linux protections